Image: Due Angeli (Two Angels)

 SLB: So you’d say you have to be synced into your sexual energy?

-KW: Which is the same as the child’s energy.
+KW: Which is similar to the child’s energy.
 The same place within the body.
-The little child is incredibly alive, you need to nurture that place.
-The little child is without shame.
+The little child is incredibly alive and without shame, you need to nurture that place.
 It’s also shamanically the place of the East, of lumination, brightness, the new sun, the new day.
 This is how I feel.
 The calendar will tell me that I’m 64, but I don’t feel it.

 With a Man oil on prepared paper 65 x 50cm

 SLB: We’re talking about women, age and ageing (or youthing) and one of the things that strike me visually about you is your extraordinary crown of hair.
 Is that part of your persona?